zattoo/labeler/README.md

 ## Output

-Matrix in JSON format, for example:
+Matrix in JSON format.
+Where field taken from input `entity:`.
+For example:

 ```
 {